Canadian Pacific 1293

 Canadian Pacific 1293 is a preserved G5d class "Pacific" type steam locomotive, built in June 1948 by the Canadian Locomotive Company (CLC) for the Canadian Pacific Railway (CP).
 Built for passenger service, No. 1293 served an eight-year career until being replaced by diesel locomotives where it was then retired in 1959.
 Purchased in 1964 by F. Nelson Blount for use at his Steamtown site in Bellows Falls, Vermont, No. 1293 was easily restored to operation for hauling fan trips for the general public.
-1293 was later sold to the Ohio Central Railroad in 1996 for tourist train service.
-As of 2025, the locomotive is out on display at the Age of Steam Roundhouse in Sugarcreek, Ohio, awaiting its 1,472-day inspection and overhaul.
+No. 1293 was later sold to the Ohio Central Railroad in 1996 for tourist train service.
+As of 2026, the locomotive is at the Age of Steam Roundhouse in Sugarcreek, Ohio, Undergoing its 1,472-day inspection and overhaul.

 History

 Revenue service

-No. 1293 was built in June 1948 by the Canadian Locomotive Company (CLC).
+No. 1293 was built in June 1948 by the Canadian Locomotive Company (CLC) and is the twenty-second of the G5d class locomotives built.
 The locomotive was used by the Canadian Pacific Railway (CP) to work passenger and freight trains across branch lines and secondary lines.
 It was retired in 1959 after only eight years of service when diesel power made it obsolete.